ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 Inserts are *upserts* since they also update.
 Keyspaces are databases which store data across many workers.
 Different keyspaces can have their own replication settings, and each keyspace may contain many tables.

 Rows are emphasized, even if it means one row has millions of columns.
+They're never split across regions, as HBase only supports single-row transactions.
 ### Custom types
 ```
 cass.execute("""